RedFr4me/Skoonova-Articles/articles/karthus.md

 **In conclusion:**

-Succeeding with Khartus as an ADC in League of Legends demands a profound grasp of positioning, laning strategies, and late-game tactics.
-With the correct approach, Khartus can evolve into a game-changing hyper-carry, surprising adversaries and reigning supreme on the rift due to his remarkable damage potential.
-Mastery of these advanced techniques will set you on the path to becoming a formidable Khartus ADC player.
+Succeeding with Karthus as an ADC in League of Legends demands a profound grasp of positioning, laning strategies, and late-game tactics.
+With the correct approach, Karthus can evolve into a game-changing hyper-carry, surprising adversaries and reigning supreme on the rift due to his remarkable damage potential.
+Mastery of these advanced techniques will set you on the path to becoming a formidable Karthus ADC player.
 Best of luck on the Summoner's Rift!